Samuel Tankersley Williams: World War II

-The Japanese attack on Pearl Harbor and the subsequent German declaration of war against the United States in December 1941 officially brought the country into World War II, and, by 1943, Williams was the commanding officer (CO) of the 378th Infantry Regiment, part of the 95th Infantry Division, after having been promoted to the rank of colonel in the Army of the United States (AUS) on August 7, 1942.
-Williams was in command of the 378th Infantry at Camp Swift, Texas when a member of the organization was tried for the rape and murder of a nine-year-old girl.
+The Japanese attack on Pearl Harbor and the subsequent German declaration of war against the United States in December 1941 officially brought the country into World War II.
+Williams was promoted to colonel in the Army of the United States (AUS) on August 7, 1942.
+By 1943, he was the commanding officer (CO) of the 378th Infantry Regiment, part of the 95th Infantry Division, Williams was in command of the 378th Infantry at Camp Swift, Texas when a member of the organization was tried for the rape and murder of a nine-year-old girl.
 Williams was a member of the court-martial, and growing annoyed with the drawn-out proceedings, suggested that the trial ought to be ended quickly, since the defendant's guilt was not in doubt and he deserved execution by hanging.
 The nickname "Hanging Sam" attached to him as a result, and remained with him for the rest of his career.

-Williams was subsequently promoted to the rank of brigadier general (AUS) on March 22, 1943 and named as the Assistant Division Commander (ADC) of the 90th "Tough Ombres" Infantry Division, the organization with which he had served in during World War I. Reactivated for World War II, the 90th Division took part in Operation Overlord, the Allied invasion of Northern France, in June 1944.
+Williams was subsequently promoted to the rank of brigadier general (AUS) on 22 March 1943, and named as the Assistant Division Commander (ADC) of the 90th "Tough Ombres" Infantry Division, the organization with which he had served in during World War I. Reactivated for World War II, the 90th Division took part in Operation Overlord, the Allied invasion of Northern France, in June 1944.

-The 90th Infantry Division landed at Utah Beach on D-Day+1 (June 7, 1944, a day after the initial invasion).
+The 90th Infantry Division landed at Utah Beach on D-Day+1 (7 June 1944, a day after the initial invasion).
 While en route to their landing site, Williams and numerous 90th Division soldiers were on board the transport ship Susan B. Anthony when it struck a mine.
 Though he did not know how to swim, Williams supervised the evacuation of the wounded and transfer of soldiers to rescue craft, and then on to Utah Beach.
 He risked his life to venture below deck, overcoming smoke and darkness to ensure that everyone had been evacuated.
 He was the last one to leave the ship, which was abandoned and sank.
 All 2,689 people aboard were saved, which the Guinness Book of World Records lists as the largest rescue of people without loss of life.
 Williams received the Soldier's Medal for his actions.